htcondor/htmap/docs/source/htcondor.rst

 ----------------------------------

 HTCondor's default configuration can be limiting -- what if your job requires more memory or more disk space?
-HTCondor can be configured to allow this, and HTMap supports the configuration via :class:`~htmap.MapOptions`.
+HTCondor jobs can request resources, and HTMap supports those requests via :class:`~htmap.MapOptions`.

 :class:`~htmap.MapOptions` accepts many of the same keys that `condor_submit`_ accepts.
 Some of the more commonly requested keys are: